-ored in the drawing and is not updated if the original drawing changes.
+The program treats an xref as a type of block definition with some important differences.
+When you insert a drawing as a block reference, it is stored in the drawing and is not updated if the original drawing changes.
 When you attach a drawing as an xref, you link that referenced drawing to the current drawing; any changes to the referenced drawing are displayed in the current drawing when it is opened or reloaded.

 A drawing can be attached as an xref to multiple drawings at the same time.
-Conversely, multiple drawings can be attached as external reference
+Conversely, multiple drawings can be attached as external references to a single drawing.

 The saved path used to locate the xref can be an absolute (fully specified) path, a relative (partially specified) path, or no path.